JohnFu11er/cisco_ansible_practice/README.md

 <h1> cisco_ansible_practice </h1>
-This is a project that demonstrates the interconnected nature of Jinja2 templates being dynamically populated by an Ansible playbook that parses the variable data from an imported .yml file.<br>
+This is a project that creates five configuration files for cisco routers.
+It demonstrates the interconnected nature of Jinja2 templates being dynamically populated by an Ansible playbook that parses the variable data from an imported .yml file.<br>
 <br>
 <b>PROCESS (main_build.yml)</b><br>
 <br>